Beaches, Pools & Water Parks

 Avoid it.

-Look for signs at beaches.
-If a beach is closed due to an algae bloom, do not swim in the water.
-A beach may reopen once a bloom has cleared for at least 24 hours and bathing water sample results are below the level of concern.
+• If a beach is closed due to a HAN, do not swim until it has been officially reopened.
+Reopening typically occurs after the bloom has cleared for at least 24 hours and bathing water sample results are below the levels of concern.

 View locations of known freshwater HABs in New York State.